CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Example:** Hours 5–8 p.m.

 #### Ratios
 Use figures and hyphens.
-Include the word to unless the number immediately preceded the word “ratio.”
+Include the word "to" unless the number immediately preceded the word “ratio.”

 * **Example:** The ratio was 2-to-1, a 2-1 ratio and a ratio of 2-to-1.